 Who are your fellow investors trusting to manage their properties?
 When you join investment groups and network with other like-minded professionals, you will be able to ask these very questions.
 You’ll get honest feedback from people who have personally used their services.
 Ask for referrals, recommendations, and read reviews.
 Don’t just count on what landlords have to say, but look at the tenant’s impression too.
 Happy tenants mean less turnover and more profits.

 You can do a lot of research on a company before choosing them to represent you.
 What do their ads look like?
 IS that how you would like to see your property represented?
 How long does it take for them to place a tenant?
 How thorough are their background checks?
 How do they answer the phone?
 How will they screen tenants?
 Are the professional?
 There are lots of things you will want to ask about a property manager before hiring them.
 Make sure they hold the proper licenses and meet all of the requirements to legally manage your property.

-A few things you’ll want to check out before enlisting the service of a property manager in Southern California and Central Ohio include:
+A few things you’ll want to check out before enlisting the service of a property manager in Ohio and California include:

 - The comprehensiveness of their landlord/lease agreement

 - The systems and software they use to engage with clients, for their accounting, maintenance schedules

 - Who are their trusted contractors and how will repairs be cleared with you?

 - How often will they inspect the property?
 And what do they look for?

 - Are they well versed in rental laws, regulations, and tenant rights?